phstc/phstc.github.com/_posts/2014-08-17-quick-and-dirty-simple-ruby-profiler.md

 > /data/app/releases/.../user_registration.rb:10:in register' - Completed in 2000.00 ms

-And in most of the cases, you will find out that: as the butler is always guilty in old mystery books, your database will be guilty in your application.
-MOAR indexes needed.
+And as expected, your database will be guilty in most cases.
+MOAR indexes.